AlvinNgo123/Spanglish/README.md

-Language Learners
+Spanglish
 =================

-A fun language learning app developed for COGS 120.
+A fun Spanish learning app that allows users to read articles based on their specific interests with Spanish terms substituted throuoghout the text.